Two heads can be better than one when you choose an affinity partner that makes sense for your insurance business.

 Where the two golden rules overlap with your existing connections are the ideal partnerships for you to pursue.
 Get out a pen and paper and start brainstorming and researching which local businesses would be a good fit!

-Ideal Affinity Partnership Examples
+Ideal Affinity Partnership for Insurance Agents Examples

 To get you started on brainstorming some potentially good fits, here are some types of affinity partners that might work for insurance agents: